Hackuarium/simple-spectro/docs/4-tests/stability/README.md

 In order to evaluate the stability we have done 48 experiments without delay.

-This experiment was repated twice on `D1`.
+This experiment was repeated twice on `D1`.

 The variation for RGB is less than 0.1%.